ranon-rat/zombiesArduinoGame/README.md

 # assembly instructions

-you need to conect the arduino into the i2c like in this circuite
+You need to conect the arduino into the i2c like in this circuits depending of your arduino
 - arduino uno

   <img width = 500 src="https://www.geekfactory.mx/wp-content/uploads/2017/04/displayI2C_bb_fritzing.jpg">